Enalean/tuleap-documentation-en/languages/en/user-guide/pullrequest.rst

 * first you need to configure your repository to trigger builds on Jenkins whenever there is a commit in your repository
-* then, in the jenkins job definition, you must add an extra step to feed tuleap back with job status (success or failure).
+* then, in the Jenkins job definition, you must add an extra step to feed tuleap back with job status (success or failure).

 Configure Tuleap to Jenkins trigger